GidInGit/aplicationForTheCompanyAndPartners/README.md

-app for the company and partner
+app for the company and partners